 - Be careful when planting bushes or trees near the drainfield.
 Some water-loving species, such as weeping willows, can send roots into the drainfield, outlet pipes, or even the septic tank itself.
-The Virginia Cooperative Extension suggests a good rule of thumb: if a tree will grow to be 25 feet tall, keep it at least 25 feet away from the drainfield.
+A good rule of thumb to follow is to plant a tree as far away from the leach field as it is tall (in other words, if it’s estimated to grow to 20 feet, plant it at least 20 feet away).

 - At the first sign of potential failure (described below) call in a professional!
 The sooner you call, the cheaper a fix might be.

 4. How often should a septic tank be pumped?